-In this section, we discuss the speech corpus for the target language, with the proposed approach for enhancing TTS by training new WaveGlow for the Kurdish language.
+In this section we discuss the speech corpus for the target language, with the proposed approach for enhancing TTS by training new WaveGlow for Kurdish language

-1. Kurdish Speech Corpus
+3.1 Kurdish Speech Corpus

-Train phase: In this study, we utilized the existing "Sabat Speech Corpus" [14]for training the vocoder WaveGlow, enhancing its capability to synthesize Central Kurdish speech.
-The corpus, which was previously compiled contains 10,979 utterances across diverse categories such as news, sports, linguistics, psychology, poetry, health, scientific topics, general knowledge, interviews, politics, education, literature, narratives, tourism, and miscellaneous subjects.
+Train phase: In this study, we utilized the existing "Sabat Speech Corpus" (Muhamad et al., 2024) for training the vocoder WaveGlow, enhancing its capability to synthesize Central Kurdish speech.
+The corpus, which was previously compiled and contains 10,979 utterances across diverse categories such as news, sports, linguistics, psychology, poetry, health, scientific topics, general knowledge, interviews, politics, education, literature, narratives, tourism, and miscellaneous subjects.

-Table I presents a comprehensive breakdown of the different types of utterances and their respective counts, demonstrating the wide range of topics covered in our corpus.
+Table 2 presents a comprehensive breakdown of the different types of utterances and their respective counts, demonstrating the wide range of topics covered in our corpus.